Natural polynomials for Kerr quasi-normal modes: Select numerical results

-In \eqn{fnProd-d}, $u_k^{(a)}$ are \ccHp{s} derived from a \bh{} spin of $a$, where $(s,l,m,n)$ are implicitly fixed.
-Vectors $\vec{f}_p^{(0)}$ and $\vec{f}_q^{(a)}$ will be considered normalized, making e.g. the set of all $\vec{f}_p^{(0)}$ orthonormal.
-Therefore, the decomposition of a Kerr radial function onto the basis of Schwarzschild radial functions is
+In \eqn{fnProd-d}, $u_k^{(a)}$ are \ccHp{s} derived from a \bh{} spin of $a$, where $(s,l,m,n)$ are implicitly fixed. \greenoff{Further, bra-ket operations use the weight defined by the labeled spin value (e.g. $\brak{f_p^{(0)}}{u_k^{(0)}}$ uses \eqn{p14} defined with $a=0$).} Vectors $\vec{f}_p^{(0)}$ and $\vec{f}_q^{(a)}$ will be considered normalized, making e.g. the set of all $\vec{f}_p^{(0)}$ orthonormal. \greenoff{Therefore, the truncated set of Schwarzschild radial functions may constitute an orthonormal basis with a well defined projection operator.
+The application of this projection operator to $\vec{f}_{q}^{(a)}$ is equivalent to the decomposition of a Kerr radial function onto the basis of Schwarzschild radial functions.
+This is}

-In \eqn{fnProd-e}, $(\vec{f}_p^{(0)} \cdot \vec{f}_q^{(a)})$ are elements of the mixing matrix between the Schwarzschild and Kerr radial functions.
+In \eqn{fnProd-e}, $\vec{f}_p^{(0)} \cdot \vec{f}_q^{(a)}$ are elements of the mixing matrix between the Schwarzschild and Kerr radial functions.
 In the case of $a=0$, \eqn{fnProd-e} simply reduces to $\vec{f}_{q}^{(a)}=\sum_{q=0}\vec{f}_{p}^{(0)}\delta_{pq}$, signaling a diagonal mixing matrix.

 In \fig{F7}, the $(s,\ell,m,n)=(-2,2,2,0)$ \qnm{} frequencies have been used to compute Schwarzschild-Kerr mixing matrices for four values of \bh{} spin\footnote{ The successful reproduction of \fig{F7} requires that one keep in mind the overall sign ambiguity discussed in \sec{s4}: Given canonical polynomials, $u_p^{(a)}$ and $u_p^{(a')}$, one can avoid the presence of an incongruous minus sign by using, e.g., the scalar product space of $u_p^{(a)}$ to compute the matrix whose diagonal elements are $\brak{u_p^{(a)}}{u_p^{(a')}}$.
 Diagonal elements with a negative real part signal that $u_p^{(a')}$ should be scaled by $-1$. }.
 As seen from left to right in \fig{F7}, as \bh{} spin increases, so too does the magnitude of off-diagonal matrix elements.
 Nevertheless, the mixing matrix appears to be approximately diagonal throughout the range of spins shown.